rohitpawar-tech/AI-Powered-Cyber-Defense-Center/README.md

 ### Prerequisites
 *   A modern web browser (Chrome, Firefox, Edge, Safari).
 *   An active internet connection (to load CDNs for libraries and fonts).

+## 📖 Usage Guide

+### 1. Initial Boot
+Upon loading, you will see a Matrix-style boot sequence.
+Wait for the progress bar to reach 100% to unlock the dashboard.

+### 2. Audio Activation
+Due to browser autoplay policies, audio is muted by default.
+*   Click the **Volume Icon** in the bottom left corner or the navbar to enable the Ambient Cyberpunk music and Sound Effects.

+### 3. Using the Terminal
+The terminal is located in the bottom right panel.
+It supports the following commands:
+*   `help` : Lists available commands.
+*   `scan` : Initiates a fake network vulnerability scan.
+*   `status` : Checks system health.
+*   `clear` : Clears the terminal history.
+*   `date` : Displays the current timestamp.